hmlatapie/ChatSaver/README.md

 ```

 ### 3. Save All Bookmarklet (Multi-Convo Export)
-For bulk-exporting multiple conversations at once OpenAI sidebar, use this advanced bookmarklet.
-It supports chatgpt.com.
+For bulk-exporting multiple conversations from the OpenAI sidebar, use this advanced bookmarklet.

 **Note**: Depending on how many conversations are loaded into the current page (e.g., a long OpenAI sidebar), this may take a while—up to 30 seconds per convo for loading and extraction.
 Watch progress via the browser console (F12 to open, or Shift+Ctrl+K on Firefox).